isoseven/isoseven/README.md

   - Rust
   - Javascript

-I'm also a web design enthusiast.
+I also really, really like web design.

 👋